Cape Agulhas lighthouse

 In the early 1840’s the local farmers appealed for the erection of a lighthouse.
 It was the farmers nearby who had the unenviable task of burying the dead and notifying authorities of any wrecks.
 It was thanks to their efforts that the Agulhas lighthouse was eventually commissioned on land donated by a local farmer.

 The Cape Agulhas Lighthouse was the third lighthouse constructed in South Africa and is the second oldest that is still in operation.
-Cape Agulhas is the official diving point between the Atlantic and Indian Oceans.
+Cape Agulhas is the official dividing point between the Atlantic and Indian Oceans.

 For centuries, the Cape has been known to sailors as treacherous.
 The circumpolar current meets with the warmer Agulhas Current in the area of Cape Agulhas.
 These opposite water currents are of different densities, and with the west winds blowing it causes extremely dangerous wave conditions with gigantic wild waves, which can reach up to 30 metres high.
 These can sink even massive ships.
 The first of many recorded was the Zoetendal in 1673.
 A lighthouse was suggested in March 1837, by Colonel Charles Collier Michell, the Surveryor-General of the Cape.
 In July 1840, a public meeting was held to raise funds for the building of the lighthouse.
 The land was donated by Michiel van Breda, the founder of Bredasdorp.
 Col. Charles Cornwell Michell designed the lighthouse in homage to the Lighthouse of Alexandria.
 It has many Egyptian architectural characteristics, such as the pylon shape of the mock windows, the fake entrance resembling the Temple of Isis, similar frieze designs as depicted on temples and tombs in Egypt, and strong horizontal lines.